venkatarangan/python-tamil-samples/README.md

 The above were possible, thanks, to the numerous readymade packages that are available for free, and, the magic of cloud – in these two cases I am using Google Cloud, which required no configuration or key for trial runs.
 You may use Bing if you have an Azure API key.

+##Tamil Letters Count ##
+Uses the [Grapheme](https://github.com/alvinlindstam/grapheme) package, which is a wonderful package to perform string operations on language recognized characters.

+About 15 years ago, when I faced the issue of counting of number of characters for a given Tamil string, the standard library functions were not useful for non-latin scripts, so  I had to [write a paper for a conference and submitted code written in .NET, Perl and VB.NET](https://venkatarangan.com/blog/2004/12/counting-letters-in-an-unicode-string/) to solve this problem, specific for Tamil.
+Now, Grapheme makes it super easy and is updated upto Unicode 12.0.0 standard.

+## Vision and Translate ##

+This is a Quick 'n' Dirty code snippet that uses Google Cloud Vision OCR to extract the Tamil text from a given image containing Tamil text, then uses Google Cloud Translate to translate the Tamil text to English.
+The text parsing needs a lot more work to be better.